butlermatt/dslink-cmd/README.md

 The `-o` argument is optional and if omitted, the default build file will be `build.zip`.

-_Note: It does not currently support symlinked files._
+_Note: It does not currently support symbolic link files._

-_The following is currently unsupported_
 ### dslink init

 Generates project scaffolding for a new dslink repository.

 ```
-dslink init -project=<projectName> -node=<nodeName>
+dslink-cmd init <projectLanguage> <projectName> [--node=<nodeName>] [--dir=<directory>]
 ```

+`projectLanguage` is the programming language that the project will be in.
+Supported values are `dart`, `java`, `javascript`, `python`, `dotnet`, `c`, and `scala`. _Note: Currently only Dart is implemented._

 `projectName` is the name for the project sources.
 This will automatically create a project with the name *dslink_projectname* and generate several files by the name of *projectname.dart*.

-`nodeName` is the default name for the nodes which will appear in DSA/DGLux for this project.
+Optional `nodeName` is the default name for the nodes which will appear in DSA/DGLux for this project.
+This is often a capitalized version of the project name.

+Optional `directory` will initialize the project in the specified directory.
+This will override the default project directory of `dslink-<language>-<projectName>`

-This tool will generate the following files:
+This tool will generate the following files for Dart. _Please be sure to check all files as some may require additional information before working correctly_:

 ```
 .gitignore